Types of scams

 The Driver Vehicle Licensing Agency (DVLA) is often used by scammers to try trick you into handing over your money or personal information by text or email.
 Find out the tell-tale signs and how to stay safe.

 Investment scams are getting harder to spot but there are some tell-tale signs to help protect your hard-earned money.

 Job seekers aged between 18 and 24 are most likely to be targeted by a scam, with victims losing around £4000 on average.
 Use our tips to avoid job scams.

 Microsoft phone scam

 Don’t fall for this scam – read on to find out what to do if you receive an unsolicited call from a ‘security expert’ offering to fix your PC.

-These cold call scams typically involve fraudsters deceiving people into believing they are speaking to a a member of bank staff or another trusted agency
+These phone scams typically involve fraudsters cold calling people and deceiving them into believing they are speaking to a a member of bank staff or another trusted agency

 Premium rate number scams

 Premium rate number scams try to snare people who are searching online for telephone numbers of government advice services.
 Here's the lowdown...

 The National Cyber Security Centre have stated that HMRC is the most spoofed government brand.
 Don’t be fooled by scam tax emails, calls, texts or social media messages pretending to be from HMRC.